underscoreio/underscoreio/src/html/_events/2015-03-20-shapeless.md

 ### What

 This workshop will go into the design and implementation of [Shapeless](https://github.com/milessabin/shapeless).
-Shapeless is both the most functional generic programming library for Scala, and the most generic programming based functional library for Scala.
+Shapeless is both the most functional generic programming library for Scala, and the most generic functional programming library for Scala.

 ### Who